Physiological Role

 | Zhao H et al. | 2024 | Meta-analysis | Environmental Pollution | View on PubMed |

-Circulating copper levels and the risk of cardio-cerebrovascular diseases and cardiovascular and all-cause mortality: A systematic review and meta-analysis of longitudinal studies This meta-analysis of 16 longitudinal studies (41,322 participants) shows that elevated circulating copper levels are associated with increased risk of stroke, myocardial infarction and cardiovascular mortality. | ||||
+Circulating copper levels and the risk of cardio-cerebrovascular diseases and cardiovascular and all-cause mortality: A systematic review and meta-analysis of longitudinal studies This meta-analysis of 17 cohort studies (47,813 participants) associates elevated circulating copper with higher all-cause mortality (relative risk 1.56), higher cardiovascular mortality and an increased risk of stroke.
+No association is found, however, with the occurrence of myocardial infarction. | ||||

 | Muñoz-Bravo C et al. | 2023 | Meta-analysis | Frontiers in Cardiovascular Medicine | View on PubMed |

-Serum copper levels and risk of major adverse cardiovascular events: a systematic review and meta-analysis This systematic review with meta-analysis confirms the association between elevated serum copper levels and the risk of major adverse cardiovascular events, highlighting copper as a cardiovascular risk biomarker. | ||||
+Serum copper levels and risk of major adverse cardiovascular events: a systematic review and meta-analysis This systematic review with meta-analysis of 16 studies (41,322 participants) associates elevated serum copper with the risk of major adverse cardiovascular events.
+The corpus mixes ten prospective cohorts and six case-control studies, whose result may reflect a rise following the event rather than the reverse. | ||||

 | Malavolta M et al. | 2010 | Cohort Study | Biogerontology | View on PubMed |

 Plasma copper/zinc ratio: an inflammatory/nutritional biomarker as predictor of all-cause mortality in elderly population The plasma copper/zinc ratio is associated with inflammatory markers and predicts all-cause mortality at 3.5 years in individuals over 70.
-An elevated ratio constitutes a significant inflammatory and nutritional biomarker. | ||||
+The article concerns the ratio rather than copper alone, and attributes its drift with age mainly to the progressive decline of plasma zinc. | ||||

 | Li X et al. | 2023 | Cohort Study | BMC Public Health | View on PubMed |

-Association of serum copper (Cu) with cardiovascular mortality and all-cause mortality in a general population: a prospective cohort study In this prospective NHANES-based cohort, participants in the highest serum copper tertile showed significantly increased cardiovascular and all-cause mortality risk. | ||||
+Association of serum copper (Cu) with cardiovascular mortality and all-cause mortality in a general population: a prospective cohort study In this prospective NHANES-based cohort, participants in the highest serum copper tertile (from 19.84 µmol/L) show higher all-cause and cardiovascular mortality than those in the lowest tertile (below 16.31 µmol/L).
+The cardiovascular estimate rests on 96 deaths and its confidence interval is very wide.
+The middle tertile does not differ from the lowest. | ||||

 | Mocchegiani E et al. | 2012 | Cohort Study | Age | View on PubMed |

-Cu to Zn ratio, physical function, disability, and mortality risk in older elderly (ilSIRENTE study) The ilSIRENTE study shows that elderly individuals in the highest copper/zinc ratio tertile have a 1.92-fold increased mortality risk compared to the lowest tertile. | ||||
+Cu to Zn ratio, physical function, disability, and mortality risk in older elderly (ilSIRENTE study) The ilSIRENTE study followed 346 people aged 80 and over from a single Italian valley for four years.
+Those in the highest copper/zinc ratio tertile show a 1.92-fold mortality risk, with a confidence interval whose lower bound is close to no effect.
+The ratio is more informative there than either of its two constituents taken separately. | ||||

-| Altarelli M et al. | 2019 | Systematic Review | Nutrition in Clinical Practice | View on PubMed |
+| Altarelli M et al. | 2019 | Review | Nutrition in Clinical Practice | View on PubMed |

-Copper Deficiency: Causes, Manifestations, and Treatment This comprehensive review describes the causes, hematological and neurological manifestations, and management options for low copper status.
-Hematological manifestations are reversible within 4 to 12 weeks of supplementation. | ||||
+Copper Deficiency: Causes, Manifestations, and Treatment This review describes the causes, hematological and neurological manifestations, and management options for severely lowered copper status.
+Gastric bypass surgery, which reduces absorption, has become a frequent cause, alongside unsupplemented parenteral nutrition and therapeutic zinc excess. | ||||

-| Harvey LJ et al. | 2009 | Systematic Review | American Journal of Clinical Nutrition | View on PubMed |
+| Harvey LJ et al. | 2009 | Review | American Journal of Clinical Nutrition | View on PubMed |